jeffreyally/ChefUp/README.md

 ## Meal Suggestions

-Registered users are also able to use the random meals feature of the web application.
-This allows them to browse through random meals based on their selected dietary preferences.
+Registered users are also able to add recipes to their cart and gain access to a grocery list of every ingredient needed to cook every recipe in their cart.
+Also, they are able to use the random meals feature which allows them to browse through random meals based on their selected dietary preferences.

 <p align="center">
   <img src="https://media.giphy.com/media/Mi9NFhFuZ9E1L34Itb/giphy.gif" alt="DiscussionsGIF"/>